 WPS (Safety Waypoint) A compulsory passage point, where the coordinates are given to the competitors by the road book and memorised in the GPS.
 The waypoint will validate at 90 meters.
 Towards a WPS, all available information is displayed on the screen of the GPS.
 WPS can be used for security reasons or to prevent cuts and must be used in all control zones defined in article 80.20 and in any danger!!!
 (Danger 3).
 WPT Waypoint (GPS point).
 A GPS point is a geographical point defined by coordinates of longitude and latitude.
 There are several types of GPS points: WPV, WPM, WPE, WPS.
 Each waypoint noted on the road book is a compulsory passage point.
 WPV (Visible Waypoint) A point the coordinates of which are given to the competitors by the road book and memorised in the "GPS".
 Towards a visible way point, all available information is displayed on the screen of the "GPS".
-WPP (Precise Waypoint) A WPP is a waypoint that allows to check precisely the respect of the Roadbook follow-up on the tracks, without navigation information provided by the NAV-GPS.
+WPP (Precise Waypoint) A WPP is a waypoint that allows to check precisely the respect of the Roadbook follow-up on the tracks, without navigation information provided by the NAV- GPS.
 Its number and its order of passage in relation to other waypoints are only shown in the waypoint list of the road book.
 WPC (Waypoint Control) WPC (Control Waypoint).
 A WPC is a Waypoint that allows the respect of the Road Book to be checked, without any navigation information being supplied by the GPS other than, the order of passage in relation to other Waypoints or boxes in the Road Book, as well as it's name.

 SUMMARY OF THE PENALTIES Art.
 N° Start refused Disquali- fication Time penalty Financial penalty Decisions Penalties Sanctions of the JI Refusal of the organisers advertising Art.
 80.4 100% of the entry fee Invalid licence Art.
-80.6 Χ Anti-sport, unfair, incorrect or fraudulent action Art.
+80.6 Х Anti-sport, unfair, incorrect or fraudulent action Art.
 80.6 Sanctions of the JI Motorcycle not registered Art.
-80.7 X Engine change 1st change 2nd change 3rd and following change Art.
+80.7 Х Engine change 1 st change 2 nd change 3 rd and following change Art.
 80.7.3 15' 45' 120' Absence or incorrect affixing of a number plate Art.
 80.7.4 Х Specified in the SR Absence or incorrect affixing of at least two plates or the bib Art.
-80.7.4 X X Absence or falsification of an identification mark Art.
-80.8.2.1 X Absence of the identification marks Art.
+80.7.4 X Х Absence or falsification of an identification mark Art.
+80.8.2.1 Х Absence of the identification marks Art.
 80.8.2.1 Х Refusal to present the machine to a technical control Art.
 80.8.3 Up to disqualification

 SUMMARY OF THE PENALTIES Art.
-N° Start refused Disquali- fication Time penalty Financial penalty Decisions Penalties Sanctions of the JI Non-respect of the maximum sound level during the event 1st infringement 2nd infringement Art.
-80.8.3 15' 1h 3 rd infringement Non Validation of a WP given by the organiser Art.
-80.11.2 X Specified in the SR Use of the GPS releasing code "5555 Emergency" Art.
-80.11.5 6 hours Use of the GPS releasing code "WPM" 1st to 3rd use: from 4th use: Art.
-80.11.5 3 hours 6 hours Per use Traffic regulations of the countries through which the event passes not respected 1st infringement 2nd infringement 3rd infringement Art.
-80.12 30' 1 h Up to disqualification Insufficiency of the rest period between two stages and unfavourable doctor's opinion Art.
-80.13 X andamination Itinerary not respected Art.
+N° Start refused Disquali- fication Time penalty Financial penalty Decisions Penalties Sanctions of the JI Non-respect of the maximum sound level during the event 1 st infringement Art.
+80.8.3 15' 2 nd infringement 3 rd infringement 1h Disgualification Non Validation of a WP given by the organiser Art.
+80.11.2 Х Disqualification Specified in the SR Use of the GPS releasing code "5555 Emergency" Art.
+80.11.5 6 hours Use of the GPS releasing code "WPM" Art.
+80.11.5 1 st to 3 rd use: from 4 th use: 3 hours 6 hours Per use Traffic regulations of the countries through which the event passes not respected 1 st infringement 2 nd infringement 3 rd infringement Art.
+80.12 30' 1 h Up to disgualification Insufficiency of the rest period between two stages and unfavourable doctor's opinion Art.
+80.13 X Itinerary not respected Art.
 80.15 Х Х Up to disqualification